FlachyJoe/FCPDWorkbench/README.md

 * [list-abs](https://puredata.info/downloads/list-abs)
 * [iemlib](https://puredata.info/downloads/iemlib)

-See Pure-Data documentation to install them or use an already populated distribution as [Purr-Data](http://l2ork.music.vt.edu/main/make-your-own-l2ork/software/).
+See Pure-Data documentation to install them with the Deken package system or install a system package from your distribution repository (e.g. `sudo apt install pd-list-abs pd-iemlib`) or use an already populated software as [Purr-Data](http://l2ork.music.vt.edu/main/make-your-own-l2ork/software/).

 Inverse kinematic features request [ikpy](https://github.com/Phylliade/ikpy).

 =======
 ## License

-Copyright 2020 @flachyjoe and other contributors
+Copyright 2020-2025 @flachyjoe and other contributors

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by